XoopsDocs/xmf-cookbook/en/book/debug/README.md

 The `Xmf\Debug` class contains methods to assist in debugging.

 ### Debug::dump( mixed $var )
-Dump one or more variables
+Dump one or more variables.
+Multiple arguments can be specified, and each will be dumped.

 ### Debug::backtrace( )
-Display debug backtrace
+Display debug backtrace.